NickAlicaya/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Router and middlewares

 - [ ] Describe Middleware?
+    Middlewares are essentially just functions that gives the app more functionality depending on what it was specifically designed to do.
+    It's designed to execute prior to the endpoint allowing developers/programmers to manipulated data.

 - [ ] Describe a Resource?
+    Is any data that can be accessed remotely.
+It is what is returned to the client after a request.

 - [ ] What can the API return to help clients know if a request was successful?
+    This can be done by returning a status code ie 200 or 201 as well as the data that the client is requesting.

 - [ ] How can we partition our application into sub-applications?
+    Through routers.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.